Environmental impact assessment

 If your proposal is assessed by the Australian Government as likely to have a significant impact on any of the above, it will need further assessment and approval before you can proceed.

-To read the guidelines for determining whether an action is likely to have a significant impact, and for more information, go to the Australian Government Department of the Environment website.
+To read the guidelines for determining whether an action is likely to have a significant impact, go to the Australian Government's Department of Agriculture, Water and the Environment website.